Hardware-Hacks/gdPi/README.md

 #### Status

 In order to grab the status of the GoPro, send a request to gdPi at `/status`, including the password parameter, or send a command, which will return the status in the response body.
 Status is always returned in a `jsonp` block.
-The JSON inside of it will look like this:
+The JSON inside of it will be an associative array that looks like this:

     {"status": "value", "status": "value", ...}